famished-tiger/Skeem/README.md

 Skeem displays a greeting, a prompt and then waits for your input:
 ```
-Welcome to Skeem 0.2.15.
+Welcome to Skeem 0.2.16.
 >
 ```

+Now that we know that `Skeem` is well alive, let's kick it...
-Let's succumb to the ritual 'Hello world' example, by typing after the prompt:
+We begin with the ritual 'Hello world' example, by typing after the __>__ prompt:
 ```
 (display "Hello, world")
 ```